 To shop for Vero's luxury Coverlets - Shop now button

-- Quilted – which consists of (3) layers, the underside, the batting (middle) and a top layer.
-These pieces are then quilted together with varying stitch patterns, giving it a more decorative finish.
+- Quilted – This is made of (3) layers: underside, batting (middle), and top layer.
+These three pieces are quilted together with varying stitch patterns, providing a very decorative finish.

-- Matelassé – (pronounced MAT-LA-ZAE) is a single layer of fabric, that is generally a little thinner that it’s quilted cousin.
+- Matelassé (pronounced MAT-LA-ZAE) – This consists of a single layer of fabric, which is typically a bit thinner that its quilted cousin.

-When you purchase your coverlet, it may have some wrinkles in it, so the quick fix is put it on the bed and run an iron over it.
-If you’re lucky enough to have a steamer – this is a perfect way to get the wrinkles out.
+Once you have purchased a coverlet, it may contain some wrinkles.
+A quick fix is to put it on the bed and run an iron over it.
+Better yet, use a steamer if you have one as this is the most optimal way to remove the wrinkles.

-Now add your sleeping pillows – stand them on edge.
+Now add your sleeping pillows.
+Remember to stand them on edge.

-If you want to put your duvet cover at the foot of the bed, simply place your duvet on the bed and fold it up, or roll it.
-If you do not want to sleep with the duvet at night you can simply remove it and place it on a bench or chair that you might have in the room.
+If you decide to put your duvet cover at the foot of the bed, then just place your duvet on the bed and fold it up.
+You can also roll it.
+If you don’t wish to sleep with a duvet at night, then simply remove it and set it down on a chair or bench that may be in the room.

 To shop for the world's finest luxury bedding, click on the below shop now button.